-At June 30, 2016, the Company had 25,960,500 warrants outstanding as a result of the private placements.
+At September 30, 2016, the Company had 25,960,500 warrants outstanding as a result of the private placements.
 10,562,500 warrants are exercisable at a price of \$0.10 and expire October 10, 2016.
-Subsequent to year-end, the expiration date on these warrants was extended to October 10, 2017.
+During the quarter, the expiration date on these warrants was extended to October 10, 2017.
 An acceleration clause exists that allows the Company to request the warrants be exercised should the Company's share price exceed \$0.12 for 10 consecutive trading days.
 Warrant holders would have 20 days to exercise their warrants, or they would expire.